odan/odan.github.io/_posts/2020-04-11-slim4-sending-emails.md

 ## Configuration

 Emails are delivered via a "transport".
-For this tuorial we deliver emails over SMTP.
+For this tutorial we deliver emails over SMTP.

-Just for demo purpose I'm using a free [Mailtrap](https://mailtrap.io/) account.
+Only for demonstration purposes I use a free [Mailtrap](https://mailtrap.io/) account.

-You can create rules for automatic forwarding of your emails to real inboxes for testing purposes.
-Mailtrap will keep a copy of your message anyway.
+In Mailtrap you can create a forwarding rule to your real inbox.
+Mailtrap keeps a copy of your message in any case.

 Add the email settings to your Slim settings array, e.g `config/settings.php`: